IQ404/study-notes/README.md

 > All you need to to is copy over the `OBJ_Loader.h` header file, include it in your solution, and you are good to go.

+- At the current point, I haven't dive deep into how OBJ Loader gathers data into its classes.

+  By far, I think, for each mesh loaded, `Vertices` is a `std::vector` that contains all the vertices to draw the mesh such that every three consecutive vertices in `Vertices` forms a face (triangle) specified in the `.obj` file.

 One plausible scaffolding is as follows:

 ```cpp